bfowle/talaria/talaria-bio/README.md

 `talaria-bio` is the core bioinformatics library for the Talaria sequence database reduction system.
 It provides fundamental biological sequence processing capabilities including FASTA I/O, sequence alignment, taxonomy management, delta encoding for compression, and integration with external biological databases.

-This module serves as the biological foundation layer that other Talaria components build upon, particularly `talaria-sequoia` (content-addressed storage), `talaria-cli` (command-line interface), and `talaria-tools` (external tool integration).
+This module serves as the biological foundation layer that other Talaria components build upon, particularly `talaria-herald` (content-addressed storage), `talaria-cli` (command-line interface), and `talaria-tools` (external tool integration).

 ## Architecture